Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 - If your dog humps your leg, rest assured, he is trying to assert dominance.

 - If your dog guards food or toys from you, he is telling you he is the boss.

 The fact is, all of the above are labels that often blur the real intentions of the dog.
-For example, dogs who on the leash are simply pulling because they want to explore and meet other dogs, dogs who jump on you and lick your face are really just trying to say hello, guarding food and toys is mostly a trust issue, humping can have several causes such as frustration, anxiety and play etc. etc. More on this can be found on the APDT website in the enlightening article "Dominance myths and dog training realities."
+For example, dogs on the leash are simply pulling because they want to explore and meet other dogs, dogs who jump on you and lick your face are really just trying to say hello, guarding food and toys is mostly a trust issue, and humping can have several causes such as frustration, anxiety, and play.
+More on this can be found on the APDT website in the enlightening article "Dominance myths and dog training realities."